jamiemcg10/hoopfinder/Team.md

 Hello, I graduated with a B.S in Mathematics and minor in Biochemistry and Molecular Biology from Umass Amherst.
 I am currently working at Gritstone Oncology as a Bioinformatics Scientist where I oversee the development, maintenance, and operation of our production software and systems in support of our phase I clinical trial.
 Our leading product is a personalized cancer vaccine.
 I am comfortable with C/C++, PHP, R, and Python, as well as workflow definition languages like Nextflow and CWL.

+### Jamie Smart
+I graduated from Dartmouth College with a psychology degree in 2010.
+I currently work as a data analyst at a market research firm in Downtown Boston.
+I am currently in my first year in the computer science graduate program at Boston University's Metropolitan College, and knows Python and Java.